-Why Do Hispanic Workers Suffer More Injuries?
+Why Do Hispanic Workers Suffer More Injuries in Massachusetts?

 “For much of the past two decades…the rate of work-related fatalities for Latinos has exceeded the rate for all U.S. workers, at times dramatically so.”
 This quote from the director of the National Institute for Occupational Safety and Health (NIOSH) highlights the risks Hispanic workers in the Boston area face on a daily basis.
 Citing data from the U.S. Bureau of Labor Statistics (BLS), NIOSH’s director, Dr. John Howard, went on to note that from 2003 to 2006 the death rate for Hispanic workers exceeded the national average by nearly 35 percent.